Skip to content

 • Routine edits where nothing surprising happened

-• A learning already captured by a marker earlier in the same session (don't duplicate)
+• A learning already marked earlier in the same session (don't duplicate)

 Step-by-step under the hood

-atl setup-hooks wires atl tick to the UserPromptSubmit hook (throttled, e.g. --throttle=10m), and atl session-start runs a pass at session start.
+atl setup-hooks wires atl tick to the UserPromptSubmit hook, and atl session-start runs a pass at session start.
 On each run, tick:

 • discovers this project's Claude Code transcripts modified since the last tick,

-tick only enqueues.
+tick only enqueues and signals.
 It never integrates — folding a learning into the knowledge base is LLM work, so it stays on the skill side of the CLI/Skill boundary.

 2. The durable queue